Creating dynamic pipelines and build annotations using Bazel

 Before you start

-To have made your own copy or fork of the bazel-buildkite-example repository within your own GitHub account.
+Made your own copy or fork of the bazel-monorepo-example repository within your own GitHub account, or Git-based setup.

 Set up an agent